viyadb/website/overview.md

 ## Use cases

- * Customer-facing applications that serve analytical queries (aggregations).
+ * Customer-facing applications that serve ad-hoc analytical queries (aggregations).
  * Incoming events are not organized by any column, thus random updates are very common.

 ## Data Model